Redditor Accidentally Kills a Random Bird After It Attacked Their RC Plane and Hit the Propeller

 People apparently hate pigeons for some reason.

-Op should be more careful next time while flying their RC plane.
+OP should be more careful next time while flying their RC plane.
 Birds might perceive your plane as a threat and try to fight it off.
-They won't understand that it's just a toy and could cost them their life.
+They won't understand that it's just a toy and that it could cost them their lives.

 The physical contact between a bird and an RC plane will almost always be fatal.
-It's better to not fly it next to areas known for their significant bird populations.
+It's better not to fly it near areas known for their significant bird populations.
 If you enjoyed reading this story, make sure to check out similar content on our platform.

 This incident serves as a poignant reminder of how unintentional actions can lead to significant emotional repercussions.
 The feelings of guilt and regret experienced by the individual are common responses to such situations.
 By addressing these emotions openly and developing healthy coping mechanisms, individuals can move forward in a more constructive manner.